finagle/finagle-oauth2/README.md

 ```

 ##### `OAuthErrorHandler` and `OAuthTokenConverter`
 Both classes `OAuth2Filter` and `OAuth2Endpoint` uses trait-mixing in order to override the behaviour on handling errors and serializing tokens.
-The trais defines such behaviour is looks as following:
+The traits defines such behaviour look as following:

 ```scala
 trait OAuthErrorHandler {